gavenda/vivy/README.md

 Environment variables are encrypted and decrypted using [@dotenvx/dotenvx](https://github.com/dotenvx/dotenvx).

 If you would like to encrypt your own `.env` after modifying it, simply call:

 ```bash
 pnpx @dotenvx/dotenvx encrypt
 ```

+## Notes

+As of 1.2.0, Vivy now uses its own lavalink client, the moonlink client will still be maintained just in case.
+If you want to see the moonlink client code, click [here](https://github.com/gavenda/vivy/tree/moonlink).